 As a HUD-approved nonprofit housing counseling agency, credit.org wants to help homeowners in trouble get the help they need without falling prey to any scams.
 Here are some tips to make sure you avoid the scams mentioned above:

 - Do not pay up front.
 Avoid any consultant who charges a fee before providing any service.

-A HUD-approved housing counselor provides foreclosure prevention counseling services at no cost; the “Making Home Affordable” plan is completely free to the homeowner.
+A HUD-approved housing counselor provides foreclosure prevention counseling services at no cost.
 We’re heard of scammers charging fees ranging from $300 to $3,000.
 True nonprofit housing counselors won’t charge hundreds or thousands of dollars to help you.

 - Be wary of sending your mortgage payment to a new address.

 The payment address may legitimately change if your mortgage company is absorbed by a larger financial institution, or if you refinance your loan with a new company.
 In most other cases, though, your mortgage payment should go to the same place it always has.
 Be skeptical of any foreclosure prevention expert who asks to change the payment address of your mortgage.
 Call your mortgage company yourself and verify where the payments should be sent.

 - Don’t sign anything you don’t understand fully.

 Read the paperwork carefully and verify it says what the consultant tells you it says; in particular, you shouldn’t be asked to sign your property over to a foreclosure consultant as part of a mortgage rescue.
 Be careful not to sign anything with blanks or spaces designed to be filled in later by the consultant.

 - Work with a HUD-approved nonprofit housing counselor.